-You have several choices in dental bridges, and Dr. David Green of Turnagain Dental can guide you to select the best fit for your personal dental needs.
+You have several choices in dental bridges, and Dr. Kennedy of Turnagain Dental can guide you to select the best fit for your personal dental needs.
 Book a consultation with the trusted restorative dentist to explore your options and find the most suitable solution.

 Types of Dental Bridges

 A traditional dental bridge consists of two dental crowns affixed to an artificial tooth (sometimes referred to as a pontic).
 The pontic fits into the space left by the missing tooth and the crowns are mounted to the teeth on either side of the space.
 To place a traditional bridge, Dr. Kennedy must slightly modify the shape of the adjacent teeth to accommodate the crowns.

 Nowadays, it is becoming more common to support dental bridges with implants.
 Implant-supported bridges can replace more than one tooth without relying on the surrounding teeth for support.
 The two crowns on either end of the bridge are attached to dental implant posts and support one or more artificial teeth in the middle.
 An added benefit of implant-supported bridges is that the implant posts stimulate the underlying jawbone to prevent it from deteriorating due to lack of use.

 Another type of dental bridge is a cantilever bridge, in which only one natural tooth is crowned.
 This crown typically supports two artificial teeth.
 Cantilever bridges aren’t as commonly used, but are a suitable solution for certain patients.